-Source: Customer Pulse Survey FY25
+Source: Customer Pulse Survey FY25 Figure 3.4 MainPower customers' recollection of safety messaging

 3.2.5 ASSET MANAGEMENT PLAN CUSTOMER SATISFACTION SURVEY

 In 2024, MainPower began surveying customers engaging with our Customer-Initiated Works, Network Services Representative and Vegetation teams using marketing automation.
 The surveys give us a real-time insight to our customers' perception of the service they have received.
 It measures their satisfaction with our online tools, staff interactions, timeliness of work, guality of work and the effort required from them to complete the work.